-- To treat cancer
+To treat heart disease

 Studies in humans have conflicting results.

-- To lower high blood pressure
+To lower high blood pressure

 Forskolin is known to cause cellular changes that lead to blood vessel dilation, which should lower blood pressure, but there is no proof from clinical trials that this effect occurs in humans.

-- For weight loss
+For weight loss

 A small clinical study suggests forskolin may have benefits in obese men.

-- Forskolin formulations that are not designed for use in the eye (such as topical creams or extracts meant to be taken by mouth) SHOULD NOT BE PLACED DIRECTLY IN THE EYE.
+- Forskolin formulations that are not designed for use in the eye, such as topical creams or extracts meant to be taken by mouth, should not be placed directly in the eye.